Science Nation: Computer Scientist Sees New Possibilities for Ocular Biometrics

 - Topic: Health and Safety, History, Science, Technology

-- Subtopic: Computers, Inventions, Safety, Senses
+- Subtopic: Artificial Intelligence , Coding, Computer Software, Computers, Inventions, Safety, Technology

 - Grade/Interest Level: 10 - 12